The European Antitrust Review 2015 • Section 4: Country chapters

 The FCCA’s conclusion was that the concentration would significantly impede effective competition in Espoo and Vantaa and would have probably led to price increases.
 Therefore, in February 2014, the concentration was only approved on the condition that the overlapping business operations in Espoo and Vantaa be divested to third parties.
 The competing fitness centre chain Fressi ended up acquiring the two SATS fitness centres that were subject to the commitment.

 This section examines Finnish legislation and recent case law on anti-competitive practices.

-The new Competition Act of November 2011 did not introduce significant changes to the material rules on anti-competitive practices.
-The Finnish rules correspond to articles 101 and 102 of the Treaty on the Functioning of the European Union.
+The Finnish rules generally correspond to articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU) (with the addition of the special rules on dominant market position in the daily consumer goods market discussed above).
 Antitrust rules in Finland are therefore in line with those of the EU.

 The FCCA’s investigative powers

 Upon a request by the FCCA, undertakings are obliged to provide all information necessary for the FCCA’s investigations concerning potential restrictions to competition.
-In case there is a reason to believe that a person has contributed to the implementation of a competition restriction, the FCCA may, where necessary for the pursuit of investigation, invite them to appear before the FCCA.
-However, if the individual chooses not to appear, no sanctions may be imposed.
+In case there is reason to believe that a person has contributed to the implementation of a competition restriction, the FCCA may, where necessary for the pursuit of an investigation, invite them to appear before the FCCA.
+However, if the individual chooses not to appear, no sanctions may be imposed on him or her.